computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/UberBackend/readme.md

 - **Memory needed to store all the subscriptions**
   - 1 M DAU and 500 K daily active drivers.
   - Say, 5 customers subscribe to 1 driver.
-  - Store information in a aHash Table.Need to store driver and customer IDs.
+  - Store information in a Hash Table.
+Need to store driver and customer IDs.
   - 3 bytes for DriverID and 8 bytes for CustomerID.
   - Total memory needed = `(500 K * 3) + (500 K * 5 * 8) ~= 21 MB`
 - **Bandwidth needed to broadcast the driver’s location to customers**